Image: ShutterStock

 Serbia is a country in the Balkan region of Europe and is known for its rich heritage.
-If you are looking for an unusual foreign moniker for your baby, check out these Serbian baby names.
+If you are looking for an unusual foreign name for your baby, check out these Serbian baby names.
 Serbian names are gaining popularity due to their modern pronunciations and deep meanings.
-These names are influenced by the country’s tradition and represent the nation’s diversity.
-A few common Serbian names also include common English names but mostly in their native form.
-The neighboring countries also influence the common names of this nation.
-Either way, Serbia has many baby names to offer you.
-Check out a few of them in this post below.
+These names are influenced by the country’s traditions and represent the nation’s diversity.
+A few common Serbian names also include common English names, mostly in their native form, and some are influenced by the names of the neighboring countries.
+Serbia has many baby names to offer you.
+Check out a few of them below.

 Key Pointers